Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 2. Variable Grid Size - Visualize strategies on a smaller map

+# Player - Dev thoughts

+- Identify when commando is in danger of being cut off:
+  - get the center line of the polygon
+    - densify superpoly boundary, voronoi diagram of these points, take all vertices inside superpoly and join into a line)
+  - find enemies closing in to cut off:
+    - project all enemy points to poly centerline.
+If len of any projection is less than threshold, it's in danger
+  - ALTERNATE: Simplify the home poly with the distance equal to threshold.
+Any "fingers" will be cut off.
+Taking the diff against home poly with identify those regions.
+    If a cmdo unit is within a cut finger, it's in danger.
+  - if in danger, retreat to anchor

+- Commando positioning:
+  - Get linestring of the border: all points with neigh enemies.
+    - Optional: Line offset by an amount away from home base: use left/right based on dot product of line from map center to home base
+  - Densify border linestr with num of points equal to num of ready commando units + 2 (ignore points at map border)
+  - These will serve as Cmdos anchors.
+They cannot go too far from their anchor.
+  - When a new commando squad is added, new anchors created.
+Assign cmdo squads to them based on nearest unit.
+- Commando state machine:
+  - getting ready state: move to a rally point, wait for all units to arrive into formation
+  - ready state: can be assigned an anchor point
+  - fighting state: reached anchor point.
+Target closest valid enemy
+  - retreat state: in danger. head towards anchor point
+  - recruit state: lost a unit. head to anchor point, wait to recruit new unit
+  - dead: all units dead.
+Delete the cmdo squad object
+- Reinforcement units: Optional. extra units that are kept in reserve in case a comando squad is disbanded

+- D1 line - ideal num of units = points on border.
+  - get ratio of total player units vs ideal units, recruit based on that.
+We dont want the line to be too dense.
+  - Send recruited units to a vertex (need a class and state machine???)
+- Engineer kamikaze units:
+  - Designated for opening holes in dense enemy defenses by occupying same cell
+- Conquering units:
+  - If an enemy home base is compromised, convert cmdo squad to conq squad.
+They position themselves around the enemy home base indefenitely.
+- Predict enemy movement - send commando units on an intercept course.
+  - If the intercept point is too far from anchor point, lose target, retreat.
+  - If in danger of getting cut off, lose target, retreat.
+- Identify targets based on dbscan. dist=5 should be good.
+Lock onto valid target closest to cmdo squad
+  - Once a target is locked on, only change target on lose target condition
+- Add 3 cmdo anchor points within home polygon for defense: along center line of home poly
+  - Joining points into a line is solved using travelling salesman problem.
+Same can be achieved using the convex hull of these points.
+Problem is picking a start and end point.

 # Dev thoughts

 - TODO: Add player color next to player name